man-group/sparrow/docs/source/typed_array.md

 std::cout << nd.has_value() << std::endl; // Prints false
 ```

-Contrary to [std::optional](https://en.cppreference.com/w/cpp/utility/optional), \ref nullable
+Unlike [std::optional](https://en.cppreference.com/w/cpp/utility/optional), \ref sparrow::nullable
 can hold a reference and act as a reference proxy.
-Assigning to a nullable proxy will assign to
+Assigning to a nullable proxy will assign to the
-referenced value, it won't rebind the internal reference:
+referenced value; it won't rebind the internal reference:

 ```cpp
 #include "sparrow/sparrow.hpp"